Questions about Stealth Camping? Here are tips, benefits, and helpful info about stealth camping.

 A small B or B+ RV means you have a comfortable sleeping area and your own restroom, fridge, and cooktop.
 If you close the windows, your small RV can resemble a delivery van on the street to passersby.

-We’ve stealth camped on busy big city streets, in parking lots, in shopping centers, out front of 24-hour fitness clubs, in church parking lots, and in city parks.
+We’ve legally boondocked overnight for free in parking lots, in shopping centers, out front of 24-hour fitness clubs, in church parking lots, and in city parks.
 We have never had an issue or bad experience unless you count having a fitful night’s sleep because of all the noise in some of the cities where we’ve overnighted.

 Here’s a video on how Jennifer and I found a place to… sort of… do some stealth camping late one night: